oneapi-src/oneDNN/doc/primitives/softmax.md

 The softmax primitive performs softmax along a particular axis on data with arbitrary dimensions.
 All other axes are treated as independent (batch).

-In general form, the operation is defined by the following formulas:
+In general form, the operation is defined by the following formulas (the variable names follow the standard @ref dev_guide_conventions):

 ### Forward